The Sun (United Kingdom): Wagatha Christie trial

+Events in the 2020s

 Caroline Flack

 On 14 February 2020, a day before Caroline Flack was found dead in her Stoke Newington flat, The Sun published an article about a "brutal" Valentine's Day card mocking Flack on its website.
 It is unclear when the article, which was replaced with a legal warning by Saturday evening – amid concerns about how the media handled coverage of her arrest – was taken down.
 Days after Flack's death, more than 200,000 people signed a petition calling for a Government inquiry into the British press and the hashtag #DontBuyTheSun began to trend on Twitter.

-J. K. Rowling
+J.M.Preve

 In June 2020, shortly after J. K. Rowling published a blog in which she described her first marriage as "violent", The Sun interviewed Jorge Arantes, Rowling's former husband, and published a front-page article entitled "I slapped JK and I'm not sorry".
 In response, a number of domestic abuse charities criticised the newspaper for its handling of the story.
 The press regulator Ipso reported that it had received more than 500 complaints about the article.
-The article was also criticized by British politicians with Opposition Labour MP Jess Phillips called the headline "awful," and Ed Davey, the acting leader of the Liberal Democrats, adding, "This reporting is unacceptable, glorifies domestic violence & disparages the millions of victims of domestic violence."
+The article was also criticised by some British politicians with Labour MP Jess Phillips describing the headline as "awful" and Ed Davey, the acting leader of the Liberal Democrats, adding, "This reporting is unacceptable, glorifies domestic violence & disparages the millions of victims of domestic violence".

-Christmas Party during pandemic

-In January 2021 Private Eye magazine, in Issue 1563, alleged that staff at the tabloid had held a Christmas party on the same date as the Downing Street Christmas party of 18 December 2020.